duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

 * use relative units instead of absolute
   <http://www.w3schools.com/cssref/css_units.asp>, for example header `h1 { font-size: 20vh;}`
 * you can not set the width of inline elements, so to set width of `span` you need to make it `display:inline-block; width: 100px`
+  * image can be some percentage of parent div, but in firefox parent div also need to have `width: 100%`
 * also top and bottom padding has no efect for label since it is an inline element [link](http://stackoverflow.com/questions/7168658/why-is-the-padding-not-working-on-my-label-elements).